 - Last updated:

-The Community Wild Dog Program aims to protect native animals, livestock (including cattle, sheep, goats and poultry) and domestic pets from wild dogs and dingos.
+The Community Wild Dog Program aims to protect native animals, livestock (including cattle, sheep, goats and poultry) and domestic pets from wild dogs.
 The program also aims to reduce the disease and health risks they pose to humans.
 Read more about wild dogs and their impacts.

 Wild dog control is undertaken on private property in partnership with landholders.

 Control activities are undertaken on private properties registered to the program across the Maroochy, Mary, Stanley and Pumicestone Passage catchments.
-View map.
+View map of current baiting properties (PDF, 567KB).

 Note: Control activities are not undertaken on public pathways, roadsides, within five metres of a boundary fence or within 200 metres of designated dog off-leash areas.